neptunia/kc-discord-relayer/README.md

 * HQ level
 * Idle/Active indicator
 * Kancolle icon (very important!)
+* When in home port, you can customize the text.
+Defaults to `Headpatting <secretary>`, but you can change it.
+* Can show/hide TTK name
+	- Note: Settings changed via the extension (custom home port text, TTK name) need to be refreshed multiple times before they show up (i.e. Go to home port, go somewhere else, go back to home port.)
+I don't know why this occurs, it just does.
+* Medals earned
 * its actually useless tho and hard to set up
 	- although once its set up its pretty easy to use just `npm run start`